Photo of Hadleigh Castle

 Also on the website are great suggestions on how to get connected and involved with your local community.

-My role as Castle Point Neighbourhood Watch Co-ordinator is to keep you up to date with Neighbourhood Watch information and supply you with NW items too eg window stickers, wheelie bin stickers, No Cold caller stickers, members guides and valid NW members badges, and many other items too.
+My role as Castle Point Neighbourhood Watch Co-ordinator is to keep you up to date with Neighbourhood Watch information and supply you with NW items too e.g. window stickers, wheelie bin stickers, No Cold caller stickers, members guides and valid NW members badges, and many other items too.
 All free....

 You may like to know that the weekly newsletter is a summary of the Essex Police crime reports that I receive each week plus Neighbourhood Watch information too.

-Essex Chief Constable Mr. B .J Harrington has told me that he wants to see an increase in Neighbourhood Watch throughout Essex and also more street signs to be placed on appropriate posts as he believes that they do help to reduce crime, so maybe I can help you with that ?
+Essex Chief Constable Mr. B. J Harrington has told me that he wants to see an increase in Neighbourhood Watch throughout Essex and also more street signs to be placed on appropriate posts as he believes that they do help to reduce crime, so maybe I can help you with that?
 Please contact me ...

-Finally I was advised by many who replied to my email in October 2021 that they remember having newsletters to distribute and they collected them from the Castle Point Borough Council Offices.
+Finally, I was advised by many who replied to my email in October 2021 that they remember having newsletters to distribute and they collected them from the Castle Point Borough Council Offices.

-Well I brought them back but they are now delivered to your door by Neighbourhood Watch .....
+Well, I brought them back, but they are now delivered to your door by Neighbourhood Watch .....

-So thank you all again.
+So, thank you all again.

-Finally if you know of anyone who is interested in being part of Castle Point District Neighbourhood Watch please ask them to send me their full name and postal address to [email protected]
+Finally, if you know of anyone who is interested in being part of Castle Point District Neighbourhood Watch, please ask them to send me their full name and postal address to [email protected]

 Regards Clive Stewart Castle Point District Co-ordinator

-CASTLE POINT DISTRICT REPORT
+CASTLE POINT DISTRICT NEIGHBOURHOOD WATCH

-TO ECNWA ON TUESDAY 20TH FEBRUARY 2024
+REPORT TO ECNWA FOR MEETING ON 11TH FEBRUARY 2025

-Castle Point District Neighbourhood Watch Co-ordinator
+Clive Stewart, Castle Point District NW Co-ordinator Tel 0750 8057636